open-competency-library/software-development/languages/css/css2.md

 parent: CSS
 grand_parent: Languages
 nav_order: 7
+description: A developer who can style HTML elements using various CSS style attributes independently and masterfully.
 ---
-# CSS Developer 2

-A developer who can style HTML elements using various CSS style attributes independently and masterfully.

 ## Master the following skills:

 - Understand element spacing using the “box model”